Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\headt{C. Single-path Planning vs. Multi-path Planning.} Most LLM-based agents use single-path planning strategies, \ie{} they plan and execute tasks in a linear manner~\cite{CodePori, aisd, LLM4PLC,ICAA, MetaGPT, PentestGPT, ChatDev, self-collaboration, cai2023low, MAGIS, CodeS, CONLINE, parsel, AgileCoder, lcg}.
+\headt{Single-path Planning vs. Multi-path Planning.} Most LLM-based agents use single-path planning strategies, \ie{} they plan and execute tasks in a linear manner~\cite{CodePori, aisd, LLM4PLC, ICAA, MetaGPT, PentestGPT, ChatDev, self-collaboration, low-code-llm, MAGIS, CodeS, he2024cocost, parsel, AgileCoder, lcg, RAT, rasheed, CodeAct, zhang2024codeagent, XUAT-Copilot, DroidAgent, RCAgent, AXNav, bairi2023codeplan, SoA, MASAI}.
 However, agents inherit the randomness from the backbone LLMs, leading to fluctuations in task decomposition.
-Some approaches improve upon single-path planning by using feedback from each round to dynamically plan the next round of actions~\cite{CodeAct, zhang2024codeagent, XUAT-Copilot, DroidAgent, RCAgent, AXNav, bairi2023codeplan, SoA, MASAI}.
-Although these dynamic strategies are still single-path, they offer considerable flexibility due to their ability to be adjusted based on progress and execution outcomes.
-Another approach to address this issue is to design a multi-path planning strategy, which instructs the agents to generate or simulate multiple plans, and select~\cite{LATs}, switch~\cite{MapCoder}, or aggregate~\cite{CTC} the optimal paths for execution.
+One approach to address this issue is to design a multi-path planning strategy, which instructs the agents to generate or simulate multiple plans, and select~\cite{LATs}, switch~\cite{MapCoder}, or aggregate~\cite{CTC} the optimal paths for execution. \junwei{The single-path strategy is constrained by the inherent stochasticity of LLMs~\cite{ozkara2025stochastic}, undermining its reliability.
+In contrast, the multi-path strategy endows the agent with a certain degree of trial-and-error capability, thus increasing the probability of completing the task~\cite{MapCoder}.
+However, exploring multiple paths also introduces additional time and token costs~\cite{LATs}, limiting its practicality in certain situations.}

-\headt{D. Plan Representation.} The plan can be exhibited in different forms, including natural language descriptions, semi-structured representations, or graphs. \begin{itemize}[leftmargin=*] \item \textit{Natural Language.} Most agents describe the plan in natural language, especially as a list of procedural steps~\cite{ICAA, Flows, self-collaboration, low-code-llm, CONLINE, MapCoder} or features to be implemented~\cite{aisd, lcg, MetaGPT, AgileCoder}.

-\item \textit{Semi-structured.} The agent system AXNav~\cite{AXNav} represents the action list in JSON format; and some code-generating agent systems directly output the code skeleton~\cite{CodeS, SoA, parsel, LLM4PLC} or present the plan as executable code~\cite{MAGIS}, which can be seen as a special plan form in SE tasks.
+\headt{Plan Representation.} The plan can be exhibited in different forms, including natural language descriptions, semi-structured representations, or graphs.
+Most agents describe the plan in natural language, especially as a list of procedural steps~\cite{ICAA, Flows, self-collaboration, low-code-llm, he2024cocost, MapCoder, RAT} or features to be implemented~\cite{aisd, lcg, MetaGPT, AgileCoder}.
+Furthermore, some agents implement semi-structured plans~\cite{AXNav, CodeS, SoA, parsel, LLM4PLC}.
+For example, AXNav~\cite{AXNav} represents the action list in JSON format.
+Some code-generating agent systems directly output the code skeleton~\cite{CodeS, SoA, parsel, LLM4PLC} or present the plan as executable code~\cite{MAGIS}, which can be seen as a special plan form in SE tasks.
+Graphs can also be implemented as a special plan form, which facilitates the expansion and traceability of execution paths~\cite{bairi2023codeplan, PentestGPT, LATs}.